IBM-ICP-CoC/coc-truck.temp-mon/README.md

 ```

-3. Next, remove the local docker image, and log out of docker.
+3. You'll need to wait a few minutes at this point, to allow the system to stop running the tmp application on this node.
+Once it is removed you can remove the local docker image, and log out of docker.

 ```shell